jeyabalajis/aws-certified-sa-pro-notes/docs/databases/dynamodb.md

 - When the workload decreases, Application Auto Scaling decreases the throughput so that you don't pay for unused provisioned capacity.

 > You can scale DynamoDB tables and global secondary indexes using **target tracking scaling policies** and **scheduled scaling**.
+> You cannot schedule RDS database instances to scale up or down.
+Auto-scaling feature is available for DynamoDB only.

 ## Adaptive Capacity